 What is the market like right now?

 We do monthly updates on the market and important real estate news.
-You can check that out here.
+Subscribe to our newsletter here.

 At Good Life, we offer what is called the Good Pet Guarantee.

 At no additional cost to Owner, Manager will reimburse any damages caused to the home, above fair wear and tear, resulting from animal(s) approved by Manager in excess of the security deposit, up to $2,000 total.
 This will eliminate having to ask for an increased security deposit, thus lowering tenant move-in costs and possibly leasing your home faster.

 To implement this program, the manager will charge and retain a pet rent from the tenant.